Respiratory system of Humans

-- Nasal chamber – which is lined with hair and mucus to filter the air and remove dust and dirt.
+- Nasal chamber – which is lined with hair and mucus to filter the air from dust and dirt.

 - Pharynx – It is a passage behind the nasal chamber and serves as the common passageway for both air and food.

-- Larynx – Also known as the sound box as it helps in the generation of sound and thus helps us in communicating.
+- Larynx – Known as the soundbox as it houses the vocal chords, which are paramount in the generation of sound.

 - Epiglottis – It is a flap-like structure that covers the glottis and prevents the entry of food into the windpipe.